-If you find yourself in a situation or area that just doesn’t feel right, then trust your intuition and remove yourself from that situation.
+If you find yourself in a situation or area that doesn’t feel right, trust your intuition and remove yourself from that situation.

-Many people choose to just stay on their resort the entire time.
-While you can do this, I feel that you miss out so many of the great things to do in Riviera Maya that you are selling yourself short.
+Many people choose to stay in their resort the entire time.
+While you can do this, I feel that you miss out on so many of the great things to do in Riviera Maya that you are selling yourself short.

 You can take a taxi, although I wouldn’t recommend it.
-Taxis are expensive here so there are definitely other options that could save you some money.
+Taxis are expensive here so other options could save you some money.

-Of course, you could rent a car and drive yourself, but use caution as driving in another country is sometimes difficult.
-If you are just wanting to visit a certain area, then consider using a ride share system where you ride with other people and split the cost.
+Of course, you could rent a car and drive, but use caution, as driving in another country is sometimes difficult.
+If you want to visit a particular area, then consider using a rideshare system where you ride with other people and split the cost.

-There are several of these options available and can often be arranged through your hotel.
+There are several of these options available, and they can often be arranged through your hotel.

-We recommend taking guided tours to some of the attractions that we have on our list of things to do in Riviera Maya.
-For example, if you are wanting to see the ruins at Chichen Itza, then choosing a tour is a great way to do so.
+We recommend taking guided tours to some of the attractions on our list of things to do in Riviera Maya.
+For example, if you want to see the ruins at Chichen Itza, choosing a tour is a great way to do so.

 The tour company will usually pick you up from your hotel, transport you to the attractions, give you a guided tour, and then drop you back at your hotel at the end of the trip.

 Making your excursion simple and fun.
-You just show up and they do all the work.
+You show up, and they do all the work.

 10 Unforgettable Things to do in Riviera Maya